Recruitment and Retention Studio_Hero Image

 • Build community trust and meaningful relationships

-• Strategic engagement, recruitment, and retention planning that incorporates health equity and diversity as foundational principles
+• Strategic engagement, recruitment, and retention planning that incorporates health for all as foundational principles

 • Community benefit, value, and role is recognized by the research and healthcare enterprise